Hear what our experts predict will be the next big trends in tech

-Over the last 12-18 months and into 2022, we are seeing an increasing maturity in Robotic Process Automation (RPA) implementations which take a more pragmatic and measured approach to business process automation, cutting out a lot of the RPA ‘hype’ of recent years which has led to countless and costly failures, unrealistic expectations and lost confidence.
+We are seeing increasing maturity in robotic process automation (RPA) implementations which take a more pragmatic and measured approach to business process automation, cutting out a lot of the RPA ‘hype’ of recent years which has led to countless and costly failures, unrealistic expectations and lost confidence.

 By learning from past mistakes and a wider recognition in the business process automation community that you need to be able to walk before you can run, organisations are starting to see very effective and robust RPA implementations which have clear cost, efficiency and consistency benefits.